eegli/tinyparse/docs/reference/custom-flags.md

 # Custom Flags

-By default, an argument's _long flag_ is created automatically by prefixing it with two hyphens: `userName` -> `--userName`. _Short flags_, i.e., short aliases for long flag, are not automatically generated, they need to be set explicitly.
+By default, an argument's _long flag_ is created automatically by prefixing it with two hyphens: `userName` -> `--userName`. _Short flags_, i.e., short aliases for long flags, are not automatically generated, they need to be set explicitly.
 Both flags can be customized on a per-argument basis.

 When specifying custom flags/aliases, it does not matter how you prefix the flag (with or without a hyphen, or more!).
 Internally, the flag is always trimmed to start with a _single_ hyphen. `---v`, `--v` and `v` will all be converted and map to `-v`.